(Full time) 2021 start

 Irish Highers (leaving certificate)

-Require a minimum of 6 subjects taken at Higher level (not ordinary IO) and must include English language and maths to meet University matriculation plus 2 sciences from biology, physics or chemistry, grades required are minimum BBBBBB.
+Require a minimum of 6 subjects taken at Higher level (not ordinary IO) and must include English Language and Maths plus 2 sciences from Biology, Physics or Chemistry, grades required are minimum BBBBBB.

 Cambridge Pre-U